ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 23.3 Beneficial Ownership If you wish to benefit from the tax advantages of an ISA, you must remain the beneficial owner of the investments held in your Account.

-23.4 Cash (a) Account money committed for investment in an ISA will be held separately from monies in a General Investment Account. (b) All cheques must be made payable to IB or IX. (c) All cash received in your ISA including subscriptions, monies pending investment, any balance of uninvested cash, cash resulting from the transfer in of an ISA, income payments, dividends, tax repayment or the proceeds of the sale of Qualifying Investments will be held in a designated client account by IB or IX in accordance with the FCA Rules. (d) IB and IX will only retain cash within your ISA for the purpose of applying it on your behalf to purchase your chosen Qualifying Investments. (e) IB and IX reserve the right to transfer any cash held for more than a period of twelve months, and which has not been reinvested, to your General Investment Account.
-This may be done at the shorter notice on the instruction of the Plan Manager or other lawful
+23.4 Cash (a) Account money committed for investment in an ISA will be held separately from monies in a General Investment Account. (b) All cheques must be made payable to the Interactive brokers client account (IB). (c) All cash received in your ISA including subscriptions, monies pending investment, any balance of uninvested cash, cash resulting from the transfer in of an ISA, income payments, dividends, tax repayment or the proceeds of the sale of Qualifying Investments will be held in a designated client account by IB in accordance with the FCA Rules. (d) IB will only retain cash within your ISA for the purpose of applying it on your behalf to purchase your chosen Qualifying Investments. (e) IB reserve the right to transfer any cash held for more than a period of twelve months, and which has not been reinvested, to your General Investment Account.
+This may be done at the shorter notice on the instruction of the Plan Manager or other lawful authority.

 23.5 Transfers (a) You may apply to transfer either the whole of an existing current years ISA to IB, or the whole of your previous years' ISAs, in accordance with the ISA Regulations.
 Your application to transfer an ISA will need to be made in conjunction with an application to open an ISA through us. (b) If you wish to transfer your ISA out to a new ISA Manager, the transfer of the account must be made in full.
 We do not allow a partial transfer out. (c) As Enigma Strategy will not be able to execute your orders whilst a transfer of investments is taking place, Enigma Strategy will not be responsible for any loss of income or capital growth during such period. (d) We will transfer your Qualifying Investments to a different ISA plan manager within 30 days of receiving written instructions to that effect, but provided that all fees and charges have been paid in full. (e) You shall be entitled to transfer your full ISA or make withdrawals without restriction. (f) At your request, the Account and all rights and obligations of the parties hereto may be transferred to another account manager by you giving notice in writing to us and by the new plan manager accepting the account.
 Written confirmation is required by the Plan Managers accepting the Account.